 Before you dive into Clover’s Reporting tool, consider what types of changes affected your business last year and when they happened.
-The three most likely scenarios are:

 Once you have date ranges in mind, you can look at each report and compare year-over-year or month-over-month to see what changes occurred.
-The ability to compare time periods is game-changing because it shows you overall trends that will help you manage inventory, labor costs and even identify overall trends in consumer behavior.
+The ability to compare time periods is game-changing because it shows you overall trends that will help you manage inventory, labor costs, and even identify overall trends in consumer behavior.

 You can then develop plans for different scenarios so you can pivot quickly as things change.
 For example: